Binary Representations

 If you're working with text in a user-facing way (e.g. the user can type stuff and you have to store it), Unicode support should be considered non-negotiable.
 UTF-8 is probably the right choice of encoding, unless proven otherwise.

-If you're working with text coming from outside of your code (reading a file, network input, etc), you need to know the character set and encoding to know how to handle it.
+If you're working with text coming from outside of your code (reading a file, network input, etc), you must know the character set and encoding to know how to handle it.
 If you don't, you can't correctly process it.

 There is often a default encoding your language/system will use, but there's no guarantee it's the right one.